MatMath/PagesBehindCouch/readme.md

 ## Goal:
 Making a Simple, but complete structure with many pages behind a protected login pages that connect to a CouchDB.

+Manual install needed:
+"erica" https://github.com/benoitc/erica to be able to push it to a remote couchDB.

 How to run it locally:
 $ gulp server